 Examples of feedback can be found here: http://www.ed.ac.uk/schools-departments/geosciences/teaching-organisation/staff/feedback-and-marking

 |Main Exam Diet S2 (April/May)

 On completion of this course, the student will be able to:

-- Explain modern tectonic theory and plate tectonic processes.
+- An understanding of modern tectonic theory and plate tectonic processes

-- Interpret and explain major features of current and past tectonic activity, and the rocks associated with specific plate tectonic settings
+- Knowledge required to explain major features of current and past tectonic activity, and the rocks associated with specific plate tectonic settings

 - An ability to critically appraise the assciation between tectonic processes and a range of rock types; A knowledge of the techniques required to analyse sedimentary successions in the laboratory and the field and the criteria used to reconstruct ancient sedimentary environments.

-- Understand surface, biological and chemical processes involved in the generation and transport of siliciclastic sediments (eg. Sands) and carbonates (eg. limestones and dolomites) over the globe, and their plate tectonic association.
+- An understanding of the surface, biological and chemical processes involved in the generation and transport of siliciclastic sediments (eg. Sands) and carbonates (eg. limestones and dolomites) over the globe, and their plate tectonic association.

 2. Rogers, N., Blake, S., Burton, K., Widdowson, M., Parkinson, I. and Harris, N. 2008.
 An Introduction to Our Dynamic Planet.
 Cambridge University Press.

 3. Leeder, M., 1999, Sedimentology and Sedimentary Basins: from turbulence to tectonics.
 John Wiley and Sons.

 4. Bridge, J., and Demicco, 2008, Earth Surface Processes, Landforms and Sediment Deposits: Cambridge University Press.